jurassicLizard/vex2pdf/README.md

           [possible values: true, false]
   -d, --output-dir <OUTPUT_DIR>
-          Sets the directory where the parser should output the files [env: VEX2PDF_OUTPUT_DIR=] -h, --help
+          Sets the directory where the parser should output the files [env: VEX2PDF_OUTPUT_DIR=] -j, --max-jobs <MAX_JOBS>
+          Sets the maximum number of jobs for concurrent generation tasks, when not set or set to `0` this defaults to using the maximum available parallelism on the system which is given by [`std::thread::available_parallelism`] [env: VEX2PDF_MAX_JOBS=] -h, --help
           Print help
   -V, --version